slowe/dotAstroPlayer/README.md

 dotAstroPlayer
 ==============

-An interface to .Astronomy conference talks - displays slides, audio, video clips as well as synced tweets and notes.
+An interface to .Astronomy conference talks - displays slides, audio, video clips (if needed) as well as synced tweets and notes.
+The basic philosophy is to keep the bandwidth requirements low to make it usable on things like 3G connections.
+It uses progressive enhancement so people without Javascript see thumbnails of all the slides, all the timestamped tweets and messages, and can download the audio.

 Examples
 ========